 The casual shopperThe casual shopper

 Every seller encounters this type.
-These are the people that regularly attend open houses, take up the agent’s time asking a lot of questions, and sometimes make low-ball offers that they know will be rejected.
+These people regularly attend open houses, take up the agent’s time asking many questions, and sometimes make low-ball offers that they know will be rejected.
 They are buyers, but they’re just not committed buyers yet.
 They probably want to buy one day, but for now, all they can do is look, dream and take up your time.
 These people can be big-time wasters, so the sooner you can identify them, the better.
-Find out if they’re looking at multiple properties and how fast their planning to move.
+Find out if they’re looking at multiple properties and how fast they’re planning to move.
 The vaguer their answer, the more careful you should be of placing your faith in them.